liuyangly25/Behavior_Cloning/writeup_report.md

 ![Normal Image][image6]
 ![Flipped Image][image7]

 Bridges seems different from the normal track.
 So I capture additional bridge images for training.
-For example, here is an image from bridge image set.
+For example, here is an image from bridge image sets.

 ![Bridge Image][image8]